cadwalt/On-Campus-Nutrition-Tracker/README.md

 4. Test your changes thoroughly using `npm run dev`
 5. Create a pull request in Github, adding Copilot as a reviewer.
 6. After Copilot and Cursor Bugbot have reviewed your PR, verify and/or fix any issues they have noted.
-7. Merge the branch into main
+7. Merge the branch into main using "Squash and Merge".

 ## 🐛 Troubleshooting